Gawkat/Saturn/README.md

 Prerequisites
 ====

+● Java Runtime Environment version 8 or higher

-● Any? version of the Java Development Kit
+● Any version of the Java Development Kit

-● A class file to analyze
+● A class or jar file to analyze